TobinWebDesign/Interactive-Frontend-Development-Milestone-Project/README.md

 <li>During the testing phase there were issues with the responsiveness of the side bar and how it migrated to a header bar in mobile.</li>
 <li>Another responsive dificulty was found in positioning the right pannel results table.
 Moving from absolute positioning in desktop to reletive positioning in mobile</li>
 <li>The Google Maps API had a lag when the page was loading.
 This was overcome by adding $( document ).ready() which only runs once the page DOM is ready for JavaScript code to execute</li>
+<li>Wen the website first loaded there were no markers until a town name was added to the search box.
+This was an issue as is made for a poor user experience.
+The was overcome using the getBounds() function. </li>
 <li>Validating the code was done with the help of <a href="https://validator.w3.org/nu/#textarea">Nu Html Checker</a> and validating of the CSS was done with the help of <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validation Service, Jigsaw</a></li>
 <li>I validated my maps.js and sendemail.js with <a href="https://jshint.com/">JSHint</a></li>

 This website is currently viewable with no deployment issues in:
 <li>Google Chrome</li>
+<li>Microsorft Edge</li>
 <li>Mozilla Firefox</li>

 AWS Cloud 9 was the editor that I used in the coding of the website.